MyLifeUa/MyLife/README.md

 ## 2. Elaboration Phase

-Thinking about the requirements we are going to need to satisfy in order to achieve our project goals, we plan to address the following requirements:

 ### 2.1.
 Requirements gathering

 In order to fully address the problems in real life we need to solve, we should conduct several studies, analysis and interviews in order to get an idea of the actual usage our platform aims to have.